Of all the experiences I wanted to take part in while visiting the Czech Republic, it had to be the Sedlec Ossuary (or Kostnice).

 After Henry returned to Kutná Hora, he opened that crate of earth and scattered it across the grounds of the abbey cemetery.

-We all know how rumors can spread quickly, gossip hounds told their eager listeners that this was the ultimate site to be buried and soon enough, requests that family members be buried there flooded the cemetery.
+We all know how rumours can spread quickly, gossip hounds told their eager listeners that this was the ultimate site to be buried and soon enough, requests that family members be buried there flooded the cemetery.

 Face it, there was lack of resources or technology to open a separate customer service department to field these requests.
 Requests that were once in the hundreds, turned into the thousands.